paulmuenzner/backupserver/README.md

 -   ✅ Add optional circular buffer feature for local storage
 -   ✅ Add optional email notification feature
 -   ⬜️ Add gzip compression feature for entire backup files
--   ⬜️ Extend testing
+-   ⬜️ Expand testing
--   ⬜️ Add option to also backup SQL databases besides MongoDB
+-   ⬜️ Include the option to perform backups for SQL databases in addition to MongoDB
 -   ⬜️ Add option to backup multiple databases
 -   ⬜️ Add option to upload backups to MS Azure